Home - Side Dishes - Roasted Honeynut Squash with Parmesan

 Karen Tedesco

 This is a must-try recipe for roasted honeynut squash!
-Wedges of sweet, rich-tasting honeynut squash are baked with parmesan breadcrumbs until tender.
-Serve this savory squash recipe as a holiday side dish drizzled with a zesty green herb sauce or your favorite pesto (sauce optional!)
+Wedges of sweet, rich-tasting honeynut squash are baked with a topping of Parmesan cheese and breadcrumbs until tender.
+Serve this savory squash recipe as a holiday side dish drizzled with my zesty green herb sauce or your favorite pesto.

 Prep Time 15 minutes